fabric8io-attic/base-images/java/images/alpine/openjdk7/jdk/README.md

 Any arguments given during startup are taken over as arguments to the Java call.
-E.g. a `docker run myimage-based-on-java arg1 arg2` will hand over the arguments to the Java application.
+E.g. a `docker run myimage-based-on-java arg1 arg2` will be hand over the arguments to the Java application.

 ### Versions: